eirikenriquez/DSA-Assignment-1/DSA assignment 1/Assignment 1/readme.txt

 This assignment is created by Eirik Mykel Navarro Enriquez for COMP610.
 Notes:
+	General:
+		- The jar files are located in the dist/ folder in the zip file.
 	Question 1:
 		- The snake game also ends if the snake hits a '0' number as the snake will lose it's head therefore the snake is dead.
 		- The snake doesn't collide with itself as it wasn't stated as a requirement for the assignment.